• Skip to primary navigation

 3. Layer the Ingredients:

 • Take a deep, heatproof bowl that will fit in your steamer.
-Start by placing one slice of pan-fried taro flat against the bottom.

 • Chop any remaining taro into small chunks and use them to fill the central cavity of the bowl.